AdobeDocs/journey-optimizer.en/help/using/configuration/dmarc-record.md

 As part of their enforcing industry best practices, Google and Yahoo! are both requiring that you have a **DMARC record** for any domain you use to send email to them.
 This new requirement applies starting **February 1st, 2024**.

-Learn more on Google and Yahoo!'s requirement in [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html#dmarc){target="_blank"}.

 >[!CAUTION]
 >
 >Failing to comply with this new requirement from Gmail and Yahoo! is expected to result in emails landing into the spam folder or getting blocked.
-[Learn more](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/guidance-around-changes-to-google-and-yahoo.html#how-will-this-impact-me-as-a-marketer%3F){target="_blank"}

 Consequently, Adobe strongly recommends you take the following actions: